Highfield Primary School

 • Write a book review about a book that you have read recently.
 You can create your own template or use this one as a guide.
 Remember to make it exciting, you want people to read the book that you loved so much.

-• Write a letter to your class while you are at home.
-You could write about what you have been doing while at home, what things you miss about school or who is in your house with you.
+• (Linked to our class text of 'I Want My Hat Back') Write a letter to Bear to explain to him what the really happened with Rabbit.
 Draw a lovely picture to accompany your letter.
 You could even bring your letter in to school to read to the whole class once you are back.
 Always remember to use capital letters, full stops, neat handwriting and finger spaces.

 • Try writing your own sentences using these fun picture sentence starters.